What do we do?

 Attending Cedarville University, loves coffee shops and spending time with friends.

-Graduated from Bishop Lynch high school, loves dogs, cheer, shopping, hanging out with friends, and pilates.
+Attending University of Arkansas, loves dogs, cheer, shopping, hanging out with friends, and pilates.

 Water Babies (children under the age of 3)